 *Note: Tennessee and New Hampshire only tax interest and dividend income, not wages.

 So you’d think states with high property taxes would have low income tax rates.
 Not always.
 California and Illinois have high income tax and high property tax burdens, the CBPP says.
 Every jurisdiction is different, and the pattern doesn’t always work out in your favor.

 Areas With Lower Home Values Tend to Have Higher Property Tax Rates

 Filter property taxes through the lens of housing values (which make a nice stand-in for cost of living) and you realize high home values don’t always lead to high property taxes.

-Comparatively speaking, property taxes are highest in the Midwest, where home values are relatively low, according to a Brookings Institution 2014 analysis.
-Higher home prices on the West Coast, meanwhile, make the relative tax burden there seem small.
+Some of the highest property taxes by comparison are in the Midwest, where home values are relatively low, according to a Brookings Institution report.
+Higher home prices on the West Coast, meanwhile, make the effective tax burden small.

 States charge taxes because they need money to pave roads, fund schools, and pay state troopers.
 Some states fund more of their budgets via property tax than others.

-If you live in Arkansas, your property taxes are a scant 18.3 % of the revenue the state takes in from all taxes.
-In Texas, property taxes generate nearly half (45.2%) of state tax revenues.
-Here’s a look at how your state compares:
+If you live in North Dakota, your property taxes are a scant 8.3 % of the revenue the state gets from all sources, including the federal government.
+In New Hampshire, property taxes generate 38% of state revenues.

 In 1798, Revolutionary War hero Paul Revere’s property tax rate was 6% (ouch!).
 He paid $75 in property taxes on his Boston home, valued at $1,250.
 Today, Boston has among the lowest city property tax rates in the nation: less than 1%!
 (0.862 of a percent, to be precise.)